10 Strength Training Tips For Runners, By A Sports Therapist

 If running is your main goal, then your strength program should complement it, not hinder it.

 Realistic goals shouldn’t be uninspiring.
-When you set goals that are achievable, you’re more likely to stay motivated and committed to achieving them.
+Setting achievable goals makes you more likely to stay motivated and committed to achieving them.

-Setting realistic goals also allows you to better organize your time.
-This allows you to efficiently and effectively get results.
+Setting realistic goals also allows you to better organize your time, which in turn allows you to get results efficiently and effectively.

 #7: Make It Fun